ellakoa/postcard-poem/content/posts/watching-the-show.md

 ---
 title: Watching the Show
 description: "Kingsdown Beach, is one of my favourite places, especially during low spring tides.

+  I would wander the bay as the tide went out and then watch as the tide came back in, if it was early I would usually have the bay to myself, maybe sharing it with the occasional person walking a dog.\

-It use to be that I would wander about the bay and not see anyone else.
-These days the bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide predictably returns, one by one they disappear. "
+  Over the years this solitude has got less and less as when the tide goes out the bay now comes to life with visitors engaging in all sorts of activities and, as the tide predictably returns, one by one they disappear.

+  \ "
 collection: Wonderful Britain
 aspect: landscape
 image: /img/kingsdown-cliffs-9874-t.jpg